Sujal-Rajvansh/Interactive-Q-A-System-Using-Llama-3.2-1B-Model-with-Hugging-Face-Integration/README.md

 drive_path = '/content/drive/MyDrive/Llama3.2-1B/'
 tokenizer.save_pretrained(drive_path)
 model.save_pretrained(drive_path)

+print("🎉 Model saved to Google Drive!")
-Example Interaction
+📚 Example Interaction
 vbnet
 Copy code
-Welcome to the Interactive Q&A System!
+🤖 Welcome to the Interactive Q&A System!
 Type 'exit' to quit.

 You: What is the capital of India?
-Model: The capital of India is New Delhi.
+💡 Model: The capital of India is New Delhi.

-You: How are you?
-Model: I'm an AI language model, here to assist you with your questions.
+You: Who is the president of the United States?
+💡 Model: The current president of the United States is Joe Biden (as of 2024).

 You: Exit
-Exiting...
+👋 Exiting...
 Goodbye!
+🎯 Customization Options
+🌈 Tailor the experience to your needs:

+Fine-tuning: Adapt the model to your domain-specific tasks.
+Model Variants: Experiment with larger or instruction-tuned variants like Llama3.2-3B-Instruct.
+Context Length: Adjust the input length for handling longer questions or conversations.
+🔗 Helpful Resources
+📖 Meta's Llama Documentation
+📦 Hugging Face Transformers
+🛠️ LangChain for Pipelines